PaperMC/docs/docs/paper/admin/misc/paper-bug-fixes.md

 ## Vanilla Bug Fixes

-Paper fixes many vanilla bugs that were not intended by Mojang.
+Paper fixes many Vanilla bugs that were not intended by Mojang.
 These bugs are patched to fix behavior or prevent abuse and instability on the server.
-Some of our fixes are configurable, as we understand that some servers may want to keep the vanilla behavior.
+Some of our fixes are configurable, as we understand that some servers may want to keep the Vanilla behavior.
 You will find these configuration options in the [global configuration](/docs/paper/admin/reference/configuration/global-configuration.mdx) and the [world configuration](/docs/paper/admin/reference/configuration/world-configuration.mdx).

 ### What is intended behavior vs a bug?